Sciebo-RDS/Sciebo-RDS/getting-started/minikube-embedded/README.md

 so first, in `/etc/hosts`, we point that name to minikube's IP.

 Now we will install the RDS app into nextcloud.
-First we get the softare, and build it:
+First we get the software, and build it:

     $ git clone https://github.com/Sciebo-RDS/plugin-nextcloud
     $ cp -R plugin-nextcloud/nextcloud-rds rds